wp-plugins/zedity/readme.txt

 **Advantanges of using Zedity:**

-* **Everyone can use it**: with no technical skills required, you can design completely visually, with just drag and drop and mouse clicks!
+* **Super Easy for Everyone**: with no technical skills required, you can design completely visually, with full drag and drop!
+You can forget about any need for coding!

-* **Total design freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!
+* **Total Design Freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!

-* **Saves you time and money**: create your content very quickly, hassle-free and, since you can do it without hiring web developers, saving money too!
+* **Saves You Time & Money**: create your content very quickly, hassle-free and, since you can do it without hiring web developers, saving money too!

 **Here is an example of Zedity free version in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]